Peer observation of teaching

 Peer observation has been demonstrated to be an effective tool for the enhancement of teaching, leading to improvements in student outcomes and experience (Bell, 2001; Carbone, 2011; Nash & Barnard, 2013).

-Peer observation supports teachers to:
+Peer observation supports the observed teacher to:

 - engage in professional learning to improve teaching